dgkirkwood/teleport-terraform-quickstart/teleport_cluster/auto_upgrades/aws/README.md

 ```
 Where `hosted_zone` is an existing Route53 hosted zone.

+`bucket-name` is the created bucket to store the update settings.

 `desired_version` is the target version of Teleport for your agents.
 This should match your auth and proxy versions.

 `critical` is whether the update is critical or not.
 Must be yes or no.

+Your site will be `https://<endpoint_name>.<hosted_zone>/current` so that would be https://your-endpoint-name.example-route43-zone.com/current with
+the above values.

 To run: